OctaniaDev/TD1_Octania_IW/README.md

 # 🌦️ Weather Forecast Application 🌦️

 ## Overview 🌍
 Welcome to the Weather Forecast Application!
-This simple yet powerful web application allows you to check the weather forecast for any franch city with a zip code.
+This simple yet powerful web application allows you to check the weather forecast for any French city with a zip code.
 You can quickly get essential weather information like current conditions, chance of rain, hours of sunshine, maximum temperature, and minimum temperature.
 Additionally, if you need more advanced weather data, we offer options to access additional meteorological information such as decimal latitude, decimal longitude, total rainfall, average wind speed, and wind direction.

 ## Features 🌟
 ### Basic Weather Information 🌤️